pythonnz/pdfbaker/README.md

   sudo apt install ghostscript
   ```

-- If you your templates embed particular fonts, they need to be installed.
+- If your templates embed particular fonts, they need to be installed.
 For example
   for [Roboto fonts](https://fonts.google.com/specimen/Roboto):
   ```bash
   sudo apt install fonts-roboto